merteldem1r/array-modifier-app/README.md

 ## Description

 **The Array Modifier Console App** is a modular C project, which involves **manipulate** and **analyze** Arrays that dynamically allocated on the Heap and **scaling the performance** of each manipulation.
 Users can interact with the program through a terminal; where they can perform various operations like **core, search, sorting, statistical and transformation** method analyzes on arrays.

 ## What is Used

 * **C Language:** Functionality and manipulation methods.
 Modularity, data-structures, pointers, macros and much more.
 * **CMake:** Cross-platform build automation.
 * **Git:** Version control and collaboration.

+## Key Features

+* **Dynamic Memory Management**: Allocate and manage arrays efficiently on the heap.
+* **Performance Tracking**:  Display CPU time and memory usage for each operation, compare methods.
+* **Core Operations**: Display, append, insert, delete, and update array elements.
+* **Statistical Analyse**: Compute sum, mean, median, mode, variance, and standard deviation.
+* **Transformation Tools**: Reverse, rotate, scale, and normalize arrays.
+* **Search & Sorting**: Includes linear, binary, and k-nearest searches, alongside multiple sorting algorithms like Quick Sort and Heap Sort.

 ## App Preview

 ## How to Build and Run